FeifanXu/knife/README2.md

   TODO 先把整体代码写上，再分段解释其内容

   $py,$bash, and $sql are [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) and [functors](https://www.cprogramming.com/tutorial/functors-function-objects-in-c++.html), which overload the function ```operator()``` and restricts the instantiation of a class to one object.
-  they can act like a function, take the command as input, and execute it in the orrespondent environment, let's take ```void $bash(const char* cmd, ...)``` as an example
+  they can act like a function, take the command as input, and execute it in the orrespondent environment, and we call them *environments*, wich is extendible to other languages(we will talk about it later)
+  let's take ```void $bash(const char* cmd, ...)``` as an example. (notice that the _function declaration style_ is just a notation to easily understand, $bash is **not** a function but a functor.)
 ```C++
 $bash("mkdir lalala");
 $bash("ls | grep lalala");